 The build quality is passable.
 It's mainly made out of plastic; however, the overall build feels good and the keyboard doesn't flex.
 The wrist rest is cushioned with a dense foam-like material that started peeling off a bit at the corner on our unit, but your experience may vary.
 The incline riser is plastic as well, and it feels noticeably cheaper, as it can potentially crack if dropped.
 The keycaps have a slightly textured feel to them, and the key legends are pad-printed, which can chip or fade with regular use.

 The Microsoft Sculpt Ergonomic Keyboard's ergonomics are excellent.
 Microsoft advises users to use the incline riser, creating a reverse incline to prevent the wrists from bending downwards, therefore putting less pressure on the wrists.
 The keyboard also has a 'dome' design, which helps to reduce pronation of the forearm.
 Unfortunately, there's only one incline setting.
 The wrist rest's foam-like material feels a bit hard and isn't as comfortable as the one found on the Logitech ERGO K860.
 If you're looking for an ergonomic keyboard with a detachable wrist rest, check out the Matias Ergo Pro.
 If you're interested in fully split design keyboards with multiple incline settings, check out the ZSA Moonlander.

 This is a wireless keyboard that uses disposable batteries and doesn't come with a cable.

-The Sculpt Ergonomic Keyboard has media control keys that are shared with the function keys.
+The Microsoft Sculpt Ergonomic Keyboard has media control keys shared with the function keys.
 There's a physical switch at the top right corner of the keyboard that lets you choose which function you want as default.
-The NumPad is a separate piece that comes with the keyboard, so you can place it where it's most comfortable for you.
+The Numpad is a separate piece that comes with the keyboard, so you can place it where it's most comfortable for you.
 While you can set macros on this keyboard, you can only assign them to six specific keys: F2, F3, F4, F9, Scroll Lock, and the Calculator button.

 Typing quality on this keyboard is good.
 It does take some time to get used to the keyboard's layout, so you may notice a greater number of typos at first.
-The keys feel a bit mushy, and the key spacing feels slightly more cramped than the Logitech Ergo K860.
+The keys feel a bit mushy, and the key spacing feels slightly more cramped than the Logitech ERGO K860.
 Even though it takes a bit more force to get over the tactile bump, the overall feeling is still light and shouldn't cause any fatigue over time.
 If you want a better typing experience, take a look at the Microsoft Surface Ergonomic Keyboard.